Introduction to CAN Bus Vs RS485

 What is the CAN Protocol?

-To handle the growing complexity of communication within automobiles, Robert Bosch GmbH created the CAN protocol in the 1980s for automotive applications.
+To handle the growing complexity of communication within automobiles, Robert Bosch GmbH developed the CAN protocol in the 1980s specifically for automotive applications.
 Its qualities—like fault tolerance, real-time communication, and high reliability—have over time made it a popular option in a variety of other areas, such as industrial automation, medical devices, and aerospace.

 Important CAN Protocol Features: